nigelhorne/Test-Which/README.md

     use Test::Which 'ffmpeg' => '>=6.0', 'convert' => '>=7.1';

-    # Test file is skipped if either program is missing or version too old
+    # Test file is skipped if either program is missing or the version is too old
     # No tests below this line will run if requirements aren't met

 ## Runtime Checking in Subtests